 This article is assembled from fragments of a conversation with seven Yolngu educators from Gapuwiyak School in Arnhem Land.
 Gapuwiyak was established in 1969 by Methodist missionaries and representatives from several clan groups with homelands in the area.
 All of the men and women working as educators in the school remember a time before, when they were taught solely by their parents and Elders.
-Now, at a time when two ways of seeing the world are trying to flourish on what common ground they can find, this conversation provides some insight into Yolngu ways of learning.
+This conversation provides some insight into Yolngu ways of learning now, at a time when two ways of seeing the world are trying to flourish by finding common ground.

 We learned from our parents. - Brenda Wunungmurra

 They took us hunting.
 Sometimes they danced.
 Sometimes they sang. - Cynthia Wunungmurra

 They told us bedtime stories before going to sleep. - Brenda Wunungmurra